dagghe/PyOMA/README.md

 As a prerequisite to install PyOMA, you need to install [Anaconda](https://docs.anaconda.com/anaconda/install/) first.
 You should install a Python version greather equal 3.5 or the software may run in troubles.

-To install PyOMA, you need to run the following commands:
+To fully install PyOMA, you need to run the following commands (in the following order):

+- pip install pandas
+- pip install scipy
+- pip install matplotlib
+- pip install seaborn
- - pip install pyOMA
+- pip install mplcursors

- - conda install -c conda-forge pyOMA
+- pip install Py-OMA

+To import PyOMA in your workspace, simply type:

+- import PyOMA

  ### Dependencies
  - numpy (https://numpy.org/)